cjkaalund/datavisproj3/README.md

 * Limited number of carriers displayed
 * Plotted average delay time rather than 75th percentile.

-The following changes were made after feedback from one reviewer of the line chart:
+The following changes were made after feedback from one reviewer of the line chart, and Charlotte from Udacity:
 * Added explanation of delay reasons at the bottom of the chart.
 * I made the chart wider so that the x-axis labels rotated, improving readability.
+* Made the title the subtitle, and made a new main title that poses a question (and thus guides the reader as to the story being told)
+* Changed the x-axis title to read 'Actual arrival time', which is what it should be.
+(It's not the scheduled arrival time)

 ##Resources
   * http://stat-computing.org/dataexpo/2009/the-data.html